← Back to guides

 Can preliminary performance data be used for modelling?

-Preliminary modelling can be done using manufacturer data (COP, capacity, power at various conditions) to estimate certificate values before committing to testing — this is useful for go/no-go decisions.
-However, the full registration and official certificate calculation requires official EN 14511 test data.
+The full registration and official certificate calculation still requires official EN 14511 test data.
 Results from preliminary modelling are subject to change.

 Does the product need to be registered on EESS for the VEU application?

-Electrical safety certification is only required for systems with tanks ≤ 700 L.
+Electrical safety certification is only required for systems with tanks no larger than 700 L.

 Is a separate warranty document required for VEU submissions?

-Warranty documents are only required for systems with tanks ≤ 700 L.
+Warranty documents are only required for systems with tanks no larger than 700 L.

 Can the VEU and IPART (TESSA) submissions be lodged simultaneously?

-Yes — both can proceed in parallel.
-Modelling and documentation preparation covers both schemes simultaneously, saving time.
+Yes.
+Both can proceed in parallel, and modelling and documentation preparation covers both schemes simultaneously.

 Have a question not covered here?
 Get in touch with EnergyAE.